n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

-Syllables should be identified by examining the run and matching glyphs, based on their categorization, using regular expressions.
+Syllables should be identified by examining the run and matching glyphs, based on their shaping class, using regular expressions.

 The following general-purpose regular expressions can be used to match Indic syllables.

-The regular expressions utilize the shaping classifications from the tables above.
+The regular expressions utilize the shaping classes from the tables above.
+For the purpose of syllable identification, more general classes can be used -- grouping related classes (such as special subclasses of consonants) that must still be treated differently later in the shaping process.
+This simplifies the resulting expressions.

+The _Consonant_ identification class includes standard consonants as well as the subclasses `CONSONANT_DEAD`, `CONSONANT_MEDIAL`, `CONSONANT_PLACEHOLDER`, `CONSONANT_WITH_STACKER`,
+`CONSONANT_PRE_REPHA`, `CONSONANT_POST_REPHA`, and `CONSONANT_FINAL`.

+> Note: The _Consonant_ identification class does include the
+> consonant "Ra", even though "Ra" is tested for separately in certain
+> positions.

+The _Matra_ identification class includes dependent vowels (matras) as well as certain marks that behave like matras in syllable
+formation: those classified as `CONSONANT_KILLER` or `PURE_KILLER`.

+The _Syllable modifier sign_ identification class includes marks in the `SYLLABLE_MODIFIER`, `BINDU`, `VISARGA`, and `GEMINATION_MARK` shaping classes.

+The _Vedic signs_ identification class includes marks in the `CANTILLATION` shaping class.

+> Note: The _Vedic signs_ identification class does include the mark
+> "Anudatta", even though "Anudatta" is tested for separately in
+> certain positions.

 	C	  Consonant
+	Ra	  The consonant "Ra"
 	V	  Independent vowel
 	N	  Nukta
 	H	  Halant/Virama
 	ZWNJ	  Zero-width non-joiner
 	ZWJ	  Zero-width joiner
-	M	  Matra (up to one of each type: pre-base, above-base, below-base, or post-base) SM	  Syllable modifier signs
+	M	  Matra (dependent vowel sign): up to one of each type: pre-base, above-base, below-base, or post-base SM	  Syllable modifier signs
 	VD	  Vedic signs
 	A	  Anudatta